From Dark Corner to DOT-COM:

 the Eagle County election official be sure that the OLV session originated by

-someone who entered the name M. Glenn Newkirk and the PIN# 4356has789 is
+someone who entered the name M. Glenn Newkirk and the PIN# 4356has789 is really

-is not someone to whom I have given my PIN# and other identifying information
+someone to whom I have given my PIN# and other identifying information

 (innocently, of course) and who is now casting that vote from the local